oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

   tend to be in `CamelCase`.
 However, please ALSO provide the constructor/ a constructor in underscore_case.
 As a user I do usually not know if something is a constructor or a function (nor do I want to).
-- Noteworthy difference to Julia base is that we do not have exceptions `is*` or `has*`.
+- Noteworthy difference to Julia base is that we do not have exceptions for `is*` or `has*` as prefix.
   It is `is_foo` instead of `isfoo` and `has_bar` instead of `hasbar`.
   The main reason is to avoid awkward constructions like `isvery_ample`, while also being consistent.
+  For compatibility with standard Julia, while staying consistent internally, we also provide aliases (using `AbstractAlgebra.@alias`) for various standard Julia functions, e.g. `is_one` as alias for `isone`
 - For generic concepts choose generic names, based on general algebraic concepts, preferably not special names from your area of speciality.
-- Use Julia conventions where applicable.
+- Use Julia conventions where applicable and when they don't contradict our own rules above.
 - In Julia we have multiple dispatch, so we do not need functions like `point_from_matrix` as the "from" part is clear by the type of the argument.
   It should be called `points(T::Matrix)` in some variation.